Arthelh/NCNF/summaries/sprint6.md

 As I spent way too many hours last week on the project, I had a lot of work to catch up with, so I didn't make any progress.

 # Eloi
-This week, I had to refactor the Private/Public event classes.
-We change our event model to Groups/Events and dropped the abstract class we made.
+This week, I had to refactor the Private/Public social classes.
+We change our social model to Groups/Events and dropped the abstract class we made.
 As for Jérémie, this change impacted a lot of files, especially the test files.
 For that reason, I won't have a PR before the meeting but hopefully this week-end.
 Also managed to help Jérémie with the Database Service.

 # Emmanuelle (scrum master)

-This week, I redid the UI for the event creation now that we know exactly what fields we want to put into it, and then I started working on the activity to track the location of your friends.
+This week, I redid the UI for the social creation now that we know exactly what fields we want to put into it, and then I started working on the activity to track the location of your friends.
 I did not run into any major issues and I will be continuing the friend tracking activity next week.

 # Jérémie